 If we could make the connection between resolution and pebbling by associating truth with black pebbles and falsity with white pebbles, for $d \ge 2$ we would expect that such a connection should yield a lower bound on the refutation space of a pebbling contradiction in terms of the pebbling price of the underlying graph.
-This is the guiding intuition behind our results.
+This is the guiding intuition behind the result in this paper.

-5 Modifying the Black-White Pebble Game
+6 Modifying the Black-White Pebble Game

 To prove a lower bound on the refutation clause space of pebbling contradictions, we want to interpret resolution derivations in terms of pebble placements on the corresponding graph.
-The translation from sets of clauses to sets of pebbles, which is presented in Section 7, follows the ideas sketched at the end of the previous section, but the problem is that the pebble configurations induced by a resolution derivation using this translation do not obey the rules of the black-white pebble game.
-Therefore, we need to introduce new rules for the pebble game and define a slightly altered cost function.
+The translation from sets of clauses to sets of pebbles, which is presented in Section 8, follows the ideas sketched at the end of the previous section, but the problem is that the pebble configurations induced by a resolution derivation using this translation do not obey the rules of the black-white pebble game.
+Therefore, we need to alter the pebbling rules.